ravinduworks/restaurant-chatbot/README.md

 ### Operating System:
 This project is built on Mac OSX development environment, if you are using mac osx for testing, it should work directly.
-If in case did not work, please retrain the module by running - rasa train.
+If in case did not work, please retrain the module by running command - rasa train.

-For Windows, make sure requirement.txt matches and train the module - rasa train.
+For Windows, make sure requirement.txt matches and train the module.

 ## What’s inside this Restaurant Chat Bot Project?

 This project contains training data and the main files needed to build/run an restaurant bot on your machine.

-The `restaurantbot` consists of the following files:
+The `restaurant-chatbot` consists of the following files:

 - **custom** Contains all the logic required to achieve as per the problem statement.
     - fetch_restaurant.py: It has logic on fetching restaurants details from